Your Questions About Presidential Debates, Answered

 How many presidential debates were there in 2020?

-Biden and Trump’s first fight for the presidency saw the two presidential hopefuls participate in two debates in 2020.
-The first debate between the two took place on Sept.
+During the 2020 election cycle, Biden and Trump participated in two debates.
+The first took place on Sept.
 29, 2020, and was marked by its antagonistic tone, as Trump and Biden repeatedly spoke over each other and attacked the other’s character.
 Initially, Trump and Biden were supposed to participate in a second debate on Oct.
 15, 2020, but the debate was canceled after Trump was diagnosed with COVID-19 and declined to do a virtual debate.
 The two candidates took the debate stage for a second time on Oct.
 22, 2020—what would have been the third debate.

 What does it take to qualify for a presidential debate?

-To qualify for this election cycle’s first presidential debate, candidates must meet the following requirements announced by CNN:
+To qualify for the Sept.
+10 presidential debate, candidates must have met the following requirements announced by ABC:

 1. Be Constitutionally eligible to hold the presidential office